syncfusion-content/js-api-docs/api/js/ejTreeView.md

 <script>
 var treeObj = $("#treeView").data("ejTreeView");
-var obj = { id: "temp", name: "New node" }; // In this object, we can also use selected, isChecked, imageUrl, spriteCssClass properties. treeObj.addNode(obj, $("#book"), true); // In last argument set boolean value is true prevented parent node auto expanding while addNode method.
+var obj = { id: "temp", name: "New node" }; // In this object, we can also use selected, isChecked, imageUrl, spriteCssClass properties. treeObj.addNode(obj, $("#book"), true); // In last argument set boolean value is true and it prevent parent node from auto expanding.
 </script>{% endhighlight %}